v6d-io/v6d/docs/tutorials/extending/define-datatypes-python.rst

     with resolver_context({'vineyard::Tensor', xgboost_resolver}):
         ...

-Assuming the default context resolves :code:`vineyard::Tensor` to :code:`numpy.ndarray`, inside the :code:`with resolver_context` the :code:`vineyard::Tensor` will be resolved to :code:`xgboost::DMatrix`, and after exiting the context the global environment will be restored back as default.
+Assuming the default context resolves `vineyard::Tensor` to `numpy.ndarray`, the `with resolver_context` allows for temporary resolution of `vineyard::Tensor` to `xgboost::DMatrix`.
+Upon exiting the context, the global environment reverts to its default state.

-The :code:`with resolver_context` is nestable as well.
+The `with resolver_context` can be nested for additional flexibility.